emilyOberH/C-programming/README.md

   2) A structure is defined to represent a fraction.
 User is asked to enter integers for the nominator and denominator of n fractions.
 Program finds and displays the largest fraction.

   3) (multi-file program)A structure named Point represents the coordinates of a point on a plane.
 User is asked to enter a point and the program outputs the distance from the point of origin(0, 0) to the entered point.
 Next the user is asked to enter the values for an array of n points.
 Program computes and displays the point with the shortest distance to the very first point entered.

+  4) (multi-file program)A structure named Point represents the coordinates of a point on a plane.
+Program finds out how many points from an array of points of size n lie in a circle.